 Liz Shea-McCoy has taught for over 25 years in conjunction with the Nebraska Arts Council’s Artist in Residence Program.
 Her wealth of experience in education, the arts and community service are a vibrant and vital addition to the Nebraska Arts Council’s Artist in School/Communities program.

 Liz earned her Bachelor’s and Master’s degrees in Education and Textile Design from the University of Nebraska-Lincoln.
-In addition, she serves as a visual teaching artist in the Nebraska Rural Teaching Artist Initiative, a program of the Lied Center for Performing Arts (supported by Nebraska’s Kennedy Center Partners in Education Program and the Dana Foundation).
-Liz has a rich teaching background which includes serving as a visual teaching artist for ARTS ARE BASIC, a part of Doane College, Center for Excellence in Teaching and Learning; Mentor for the Gifted in Visual Art for the Lincoln Public Schools; Adjunct Instructor in the area of Fiber, NE Wesleyan University; Private Studio Classes teaching students K – Adult; Bright Lights Summer Enrichment Program, Lincoln; and Surface Design & Advanced Surface Design, Design Essentials, Advanced Design and Color Theory – UNL.
+In addition, she serves as a visual teaching artist in the Nebraska Rural Teaching Artist Initiative, a program of the Lied Center for Performing Arts and supported by the Nebraska Arts Council.
+Liz has a rich teaching background which includes serving as a visual teaching artist for ARTS ARE BASIC, a part of Doane College, Center for Excellence in Teaching and Learning; Mentor for the Gifted in Visual Art for the Lincoln Public Schools; Adjunct Instructor in the area of Fiber, NE Wesleyan University; Private Studio Classes teaching students K – Adult and Surface Design & Advanced Surface Design, Design Essentials, Advanced Design and Color Theory – UNL.

-Liz exhibits her work at the Burkholder Project in Lincoln and has been published and recognized on local, regional and national levels in a variety of media including textile design, printmaking, photography, painting, collage and assemblage techniques.
-Additionally, she has been extremely active in directing community public arts projects, including Tour de Lincoln (Lincoln, 2003), Star Art: Star City Art Project (Lincoln, NE, 2006), aCross Lincoln (Lincoln, NE, 2008), An Enchanted Arboretum (Nebraska City, 2013, Illuminating Lincoln: Lighthouse (Lincoln, 2015) and Nebraska by Heart (Nebraska, 2017), Nebraska State Capitol Ornament Competition (Nebraska, 2018) and Serving Hands (Lincoln, 2019).
+Liz exhibits her work in Lincoln and has been published and recognized on local, regional and national levels in a variety of media including textile design, printmaking, photography, painting, collage and assemblage techniques.
+Additionally, she has been extremely active in directing school, organization, community and statewide public arts projects (including but not limited to): Tour de Lincoln (Lincoln, 2003), Star Art: Star City Art Project (Lincoln, NE, 2006), aCross Lincoln (Lincoln, NE, 2008), An Enchanted Arboretum (Nebraska City, 2013, Illuminating Lincoln: Lighthouse (Lincoln, 2015), Nebraska by Heart (Nebraska, 2017), Nebraska State Capitol Ornament Competition (Nebraska, 2018) and Serving Hands (Lincoln, 2019).